 Catching Up On Healthcare Appointments Missed During (And After) The Pandemic

-Times were stressful (to say the least) during the COVID-19 pandemic, and many routine tasks got pushed to the backburner.
-Nurses worked even longer hours under excruciatingly stressful circumstances.
-At home, many nurses also had to deal with virtual schooling or daycare closings for their kids.
-Loved ones who once worked outside of the home began working from home.
+Times are stressful (to say the least) during the COVID-19 pandemic, and many routine tasks have gotten pushed to the backburner.
+Nurses are working even longer hours under excruciatingly stressful circumstances.
+At home, many nurses also have to deal with virtual schooling or daycare closings for their kids.
+Loved ones who once worked outside of the home are now working from home.

 Recommended Vaccines for Healthcare Workers

 If you missed a recommended vaccine over the past year, now is the time to get it done.
 Check with your primary care provider to see which vaccines you may need based on your age and risk factors.
 The CDC recommends the following vaccinations for employees in a healthcare field who are at risk for exposure to serious, sometimes deadly diseases:

 - Flu (influenza)

 - Hepatitis B